Jjarrard/Gemini-V3-Flash-Voron-V0/README.md

 7\.
 Run make flash FLASH_DEVICE=xxxx:yyyy (using xxxx:yyyy from above)

 > You may see what appears to be an "error" after flashing your board.
-(Blue box) As long as you see the File downloded successfully text (Green box) you are good to proceed.
+(Blue box) As long as you see the File downloaded successfully text (Green box) you are good to proceed.

 > The error (Red box) seems to be caused by the controller immediately running the uploaded code and no longer appearing as a DFU device.
 This is not an issue, as long as the board reports a Klipper serial name.
 If you see an issue with space on the chip, it may be that you still have an item ticked on the optional features step.